Royals (song): Other cover versions and use in media

 Other artists have recorded and performed versions of "Royals".
 In August 2013, Selena Gomez performed the song during her Stars Dance Tour appearance in Vancouver, Canada.
 American singer Jason Derulo performed an R&B-style version of it on BBC Radio 1's Live Lounge in December 2013.
+Canadian singer-songwriter the Weeknd also recorded a remix version of the song.

 Bruce Springsteen performed an acoustic cover of "Royals" in April 2014 in Auckland, New Zealand, during his High Hopes Tour.
 Lorde responded to it, commenting; "It's so exciting, it's a great honor, Springsteen is a fantastic songwriter, I was a little touched, it's really cool, it's crazy when someone like him is playing your song".
 American spoof-folk duo Black Simon & Garfunkel performed a cover of the song on The Tonight Show with Jimmy Fallon; Esquire considered the parody the best cover of the song by any artist.
 "Weird Al" Yankovic recorded a parody of the song titled "Foil" for his album Mandatory Fun.
 Its music video was released online on 16 July 2014.
 Capital FM described Yankovic's parody as "equally strange and brilliant".
 Novelty act Puddles Pity Party, played by singer Mike Geier, performed "Royals" for Halloween in 2013; Lorde called it her favourite cover of the song at the time.

 New York City Mayor Bill de Blasio used "Royals" at his victory speech in Brooklyn in November 2013.
 According to The New York Times, the song was chosen because it deals with social class inequality, one of de Blasio's main campaign themes.
 Samsung used the track in a commercial for the Galaxy Note 3.
 The satirical CBC TV programme This Hour Has 22 Minutes used "Royals" as the basis of a parody about the Canadian Senate expenses scandal.
+In December 2013, Lorde's publishers takes down a parody video of "Royals" on YouTube by Bart Baker for alleged copyright infringement, with the media noting that Baker was freely allowed fair use through parody of the song.

 "Royals" was used in the television series Suburgatory and Reign.
 In 2014, "Royals" was featured in the rhythm game Fantasia: Music Evolved.
 A remix of the song titled "Loyal" with new lyrics was performed by Demarco and was included in the re-released edition of Grand Theft Auto V. The song was also used in the 2019 crime film Hustlers.
 According to the Lorene Scafaria, the film's director, Lorde's reluctance to issue copyright of her music prompted Scafaria to write Lorde a letter about the song's meaning to her and its importance to the film; Lorde approved her request.
 It is the first song Lorde licensed for a film.
+"Royals" in a cover version of Alex Boye was played during the end credits of the 2017 American drama film The Pirates of Somalia written and directed by Bryan Buckley.